knz/gossiper/README.md

 - `/` (browser index page): a HTML page reporting the current database.

+- `/bye?id=NNN` mark node NNN as decommissioned.
+If the node is still running, it will terminate when it learns of its status.

-- `/hello`: the liveness map in a precise textual format.
+- `/hello`: The liveness endpoint.
 This is used in the peer-to-peer gossip protocol but can also serve interactive demos using `curl` in the terminal.

   Example output:

   ```
-  hello!
+  hello 4399d1f6
+  abc 4399d1f6
+  cde xxqqqw
-  + host1:8080
+  host1:8080
-  - host2:8081
+  host2:8081
   ```

-  The first line in the response is always `hello!`.
+  The first line in the response is always `hello ` followed by the peer's node ID.

-  The second line in the response is always "`+ `" followed by the public address of the peer.
+  The second line is the list of known non-decommissioned peer IDs throughout the cluster.

+  The third line is the list of decommissioned peer IDs throughout the cluster.

-  All the lines after that are the other peers known to this peer, with their current liveness status (`+` to indicate live, `-` to indicate dead).
+  All the lines after that are the other peer addresses known to this peer.